 Terminal cuttings of C. montanus ‘Coy’ were collected in mid-July and different rooting hormones were tested.
 Hormodin 2 tended to be the better rooting hormone.
 A separate experiment was also conducted using terminal and stem cuttings.
 Stem cuttings tended to be better for C. montanus.
 In addition, on 11 May, 2020, hardwood stem cuttings were collected and wounding study was performed.
 Wounding promoted adventitious root formation of C. montanus.

 For micropropagation, Murashige and Skoog (MS) and Gamborg’s B-5 (B5) medium supplemented with 1 mg·L-1 benzylaminopurine (BA) were better than other medium for establishment of C. velutinus.
 In addition, ex vitro rooting study was successful for rooting microshoots of C. velutinus.
 For C. montanus, MS + 1 mg·L-1 BA tended to be better medium for multiplication stage.

 Paudel, Asmita, "Propagation of Two Utah Native Plants: Ceanothus velutinus and Cercocarpus montanus" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8003.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .